rkreddy99/oceo-portal/README.md

 ## Project Structure

 Pages Folder: This folder contains the response JSX code for each url.
 For example pages/admin/index.js will contain code that is displayed when URL localhost:3000/admin/ is requested. <br>
-Pages folder contains api directory, this api directory is contains functions which are used in any backend request.
+Pages folder contains an api directory, this api directory stores functions which are used in any backend request.
 For every form submission a request to these API functions is made. <br>
 Db Folder: This folder exports the functions to make any change in database.